 A cafe is nearby but it’s advisable to bring a packed lunch.

-September and October can bring a mix of differing weather conditions and temperatures so be prepared.
+We may encounter a mix of differing weather conditions and temperatures so be prepared.
 A good stout pair of wellingtons will allow you to work shallow in water

 The day when the images above were taken can be seen in the YouTube film below, from my landscape photography channel.